 Types of diabetes

 Type 1 diabetes is an autoimmune disease in which the body does not produce enough insulin.
-It occurs most often in children and young adults and accounts for 5 to 10 percent of all diagnosed cases of diabetes.
+It occurs most often in children and young adults and accounts for 5% to 10% of all diagnosed cases of diabetes.
 Daily insulin injections are essential for people with type 1 diabetes.

 Type 2 diabetes is a metabolic disorder in which the body either does not make enough insulin or does not properly use the insulin it makes.
-It accounts for 90 to 95 percent of all diagnosed cases of diabetes.
+It accounts for 90% to 95% of all diagnosed cases of diabetes.
 People with type 2 diabetes can often control the disorder through weight reduction, improved nutrition and exercise.
 In some cases, these efforts are insufficient and oral medications and/or insulin injections must also be used.

-Gestational diabetes affects up to 5 percent of all pregnant women, usually during the second or third trimester, but it disappears when the pregnancy is over.
+Gestational diabetes affects up to 5% of all pregnant women, usually during the second or third trimester, but it disappears when the pregnancy is over.
 Women who have had gestational diabetes are at greater risk of developing type 2 diabetes later in life.